Welcome FCAMEC FCU Members: We're glad you're here. Click here for more information on your Gulf Winds membership.

 The Credit Union started with signature loans, small loans that members could simply sign for that would help with small purchases or emergencies between paychecks.
 Eventually, they offered larger loans for appliances and cars and then began offering mortgages.

-The Credit Union played a significant role in the lives of the workers at the plant, he said.
-"There were not any of us that didn't have a loan there," Lee said.
+Lee noted that the Credit Union played a significant role in the lives of the workers at the plant.
+"There were not any of us that didn't have a loan there," he said.
 "None of us had anything to start.
 The Credit Union put a lot of people into financial stability who were just out looking for a job."

 "We never dreamed it.
 But I remember when we didn't have TV, so that's a long way back," he laughed.
 "There's no telling where it's going in another 50 years.
 We won't believe what will happen."